FKPX3118/DAHAKA-s-Filter/README.md

   Note: If you want to add multiple presets, you need to add them in order from 0 to 4.
 This will ensure that the presets are applied correctly and do not conflict with each other.

+  Note: If you want to use the SoundPack, you'll need the [sound file](https://github.com/FKPX3118/DAHAKA-s-Filter/blob/main/README.md#sound-file) to be installed.

   For uninstalling, click delete

   <img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/2c41f766-64e8-46bf-a4d9-14600dd05f3f" alt="Image" width="400">